-1

-• Choose Administration \rightarrow Security \rightarrow NE Password Policy from the NFM-P main menu.
-The NE Password Policy form opens.
+Shoose Administration→Security→NE Password Policy from the NFM-P main menu.
+The NE assword Policy form opens.
+Stick Create or choose an entry and click Properties.

-2

-Click Create or choose an entry and click Properties.
 The Site Password Policy (Create Edit) form opens.

-3

-Configure the required parameters.

-4

-Specify the types and order of password authentication to be used to verify the user account password using the Authentication Order 1 through 3 parameters.
-Set the order from the most preferred authentication method to the least preferred.
+Sconfigure the required parameters.
+Sconfigure the required parameters.
+Security the types and order of password authentication to be used to verify the user account assword using the Authentication Order 1 through 3 parameters.
+Set the order from the most Plick Create or choose an entry and click Properties.
+The Site Password Policy (Create Edit) form opens.
+Configure the required parameters. configure the required parameters. pecify the types and order of password authentication to be used to verify the user account referred authentication method to the least preferred. configure the password complexity rules using the parameters in the Complexity Rules panel. lick Apply to save the changes. istribute the policy to NEs, as required. lose the open forms. ;

-5

-Configure the password complexity rules using the parameters in the Complexity Rules panel.

-Click Apply to save the changes.

-Distribute the policy to NEs, as required.

-Close the open forms.

-ND OF STEPS